 Have a hideous orange fence?
-I couldn’t stand ours and transformed it using a new grey-brown stain color.
-Come see how it looks now and get tips for selecting the right stain color.
+I couldn’t stand ours, and transformed it using a new grey-brown stain color by Behr.
+See how it looks, plus get tips for selecting the right fence stain color.

 From the minute that fence went in, I hated it (such a strong word, but nothing else would suffice!).
 I didn’t want to stain it to match the grey, so I thought I’d try staining over the grey to match the cedar.
 ‘Natural Cedar’ stain sounded like the perfect solution.

 It looked okay to start with, but when the sun was shining, it gave off a terrible orange glow.
 T-E-R-R-I-B-L-E!
 I almost didn’t want to look out my back window, and I’d cringe whenever I did!
 I ended up living with it for a while because at least it blended better with the cedar fence and looked a little more uniform.
 In addition, I wasn’t very excited about having to pull out the paint brush, yet again.

 After not being able to go one more year looking at my orange fence, I decided to finally do something about it.
 I knew it would be a big project, but it was worth it to me since we spend so much time in our backyard.

 I wasn’t going to make the same mistake twice, so I took finding just the right stain color very seriously.

 One of the mistakes I made before was selecting the fence color only in the shade.
 This time I took a look at the colors throughout the day to see how they changed.
 Our back fence receives tons of natural light throughout the day since it’s south-facing.

 After trying several stain samples from Benjamin Moore, I wasn’t getting the color I wanted, which was a grey-brown.
 For some reason, all of them had a purple undertone (not the change I was after!).